merthidayetoglu/CommBench/README.md

 ![Striping](examples/striping/images/striping_abstract.png)

 As an example, the above shows striping of point-to-point communications across nodes.
-This utilize the networks within nodes and across nodes towards measuring the peak bandwidth across nodes using all GPUs.
-This microbenchmark is implemented in [examples/striping](https://github.com/merthidayetoglu/CommBench/tree/master/examples/striping) specifically for the Frontier system.
+The asynchronous execution of this pattern finds opportunites to overlap communications within and across nodes using all GPUs, and utilizes the overall hierarchical network (intra-node, extra-node) towards measuring the peak bandwidth across nodes.
+See [examples/striping](https://github.com/merthidayetoglu/CommBench/tree/master/examples/striping) specifically for implementation with CommBench.

 For questions and support, please send an email to merth@stanford.edu